| October 8, 2002

 the hike was enjoyable, through some beautiful high desert country.

-Tower Arch is a fairly good size one, with the upper part at least
+Tower Arch is a fairly good sized one, with the upper part at least

 30 feet deep horizontally, and 40 feet high.
 Above the arch, on a